Andrew-S-Rosen/coapy/docs/usage.md

 ## Examples

-If generating an NSF COA report, all you need to do is the following:
+If generating an NSF COA report, all you need to do is the following.
+By default, the code will write out a CSV file "coauthors.csv" to the current working directory.

 ```python
 from coapy.scholar import get_coauthors